-- 1. Turn off the host server. - 2.
-Reseat the cables on the expansion array and the server. - 3.
-Turn on the expansion arrays and the storage array and wait until the system is fully booted. - 4.
+- 1. Turn off the host server, storage arrays, and expansion enclosures. - 2.
+Reseat the RAID controller module and reconnect cables on the storage array and the host server. - 3.
+Restart the storage array and wait until the array is fully booted. - 4.
 Turn on the host server. - 5.
-Check the link status LED.
-If the link status LED is not green, replace the cables.
+Recheck the LEDs of the affected port(s).
+Replace the fibre optic cables of any port(s) where both LEDs are unlit. - i NOTE: The SAS OUT status LED must be green.